HoustonUseRs/user2016_notes/README.md

 # user2016_notes

 Combined notes of user2016, from HRUG.
-This really a unorganized draft with typos, at this point.
+This really an unorganized draft with typos, at this point.